ktafakkori/feloopy/README.md

 ## Installation

-For a quick installation with a classic support of interfaces and solvers, you may use the `pip` (please refer to this [link](https://pip.pypa.io/en/stable/installation/)) package manager as follows:
+For a quick installation with a classic support of interfaces and solvers, you may use the `pip package manager (please refer to this [link](https://pip.pypa.io/en/stable/installation/) to install, update, or get one) as follows:

    ```terminal
    pip install -U feloopy[stock]